bcrowell/karl/pj/README.md

 * is so simple that certain stuff will always have to be translated by hand
 * many common idioms and tasks are implemented as macros in language.h, so the translator doesn't have to handle them

+Features:

+* Allows multiple assignment like x,y,z=[1,2,3].
+(Fakes it in js, which doesn't normally support this syntax.)

 Hand-translation is handled using active comments that look like this:

     x = [0 for i in range(2)] \